-The core, canonical statistical problem in SHANGRLA is to test the hypothesis that $\bar{x} \le 1/2$ using a sample from a finite population $\{x_i\}_{i=1}^N$, where each $x_i \in [0, u]$, with $u$ known.\footnote{ An equivalent problem is to test the hypothesis that $\bar{y} \le t$ using a sample from $\{y_i\}_{i=1}^N$, where each $y_i \in [0, 1]$ (let $y_i = x_i/u$ and set $t=1/(2u)$). } This formulation unifies polling audits and comparison audits; the difference is only in how the values $\{x_i\}$ are calculated; see section~\ref{sec:comparison-audits}.
-The sample might be drawn with or without replacement; it might be drawn from the population as a unit (unstratified sampling), or the population might be divided into strata, each of which is sampled independently (stratified sampling).
-Or it might be drawn using Bernoulli sampling, where each item is included independently, with some common probability.
-Or batches of ballot cards might be sampled instead of individual cards; see section~\ref{sec:batch-audits}.
+The core, canonical statistical problem in SHANGRLA is to test the hypothesis that $\bar{x} \le 1/2$ using a sample from a finite population $\{x_i\}_{i=1}^N$, where each $x_i \in [0, u]$, with $u$ known.\footnote{ An equivalent problem is to test the hypothesis that $\bar{y} \le t$ using a sample from $\{y_i\}_{i=1}^N$, where each $y_i \in [0, 1]$ (let $y_i = x_i/u$ and set $t=1/(2u)$). } This formulation unifies polling audits and comparison audits; the difference is only in how the values $\{x_i\}$ are calculated from the votes; see section~\ref{sec:comparison-audits}.
+The sample might be drawn with or without replacement.
+It might be drawn from the population as a whole (unstratified sampling), or the population might be divided into strata, each of which is sampled independently (stratified sampling).
+It might be drawn using Bernoulli sampling, where each item is included independently, with some common probability.
+Or batches of ballot cards might be sampled instead of individual cards (cluster sampling), with equal or unequal probabilities; see section~\ref{sec:batch-audits}.

-For instance, consider one reported winner and one reported loser in a single-winner or multi-winner plurality contest (any number of pairs can be audited simultaneously using the same sample \cite{stark20}).
+For instance, consider one reported winner and one reported loser in a single-winner or multi-winner plurality contest (any number of pairs can be audited simultaneously using the same sample \citep{stark20}).
 Let $N$ denote the number of ballot cards validly cast in the contest.
-The assorter assigns the $i$th ballot the value $x_i=1$ if the ballot has a valid vote for the reported winner, the value $x_i=0$ if it has a valid vote for the reported loser, and the value $x_i=0$ otherwise.
-That reported winner really beat that reported loser if $\theta := \frac{1}{N}\sum_i x_i > 1/2$.
-In a multi-winner plurality contest with $w$ reported winners and $\ell$ reported losers, the reported winners really won if the mean of every one of the $w\ell$ lists for the (reported winner, reported loser) pairs is greater than $1/2$.
+The assorter assigns the $i$th ballot the value $x_i=1$ if the ballot has a valid vote for the reported winner, the value $x_i=0$ if it has a valid vote for the reported loser, and the value $x_i=1/2$ otherwise.
+The reported winner really beat the reported loser if $\theta := \frac{1}{N}\sum_i x_i > 1/2$.
+In a multi-winner plurality contest with $W$ reported winners and $L$ reported losers, the reported winners really won if the mean of each of the $WL$ lists for the (reported winner, reported loser) pairs is greater than $1/2$.